Better Late, Than…

 It offers year-round recreation that includes horn, turkey, and mushroom hunting in the spring – ATV, camping, and hiking activity in the summer - hunting game all fall and snow machines all winter; the area doesn't get a break.
 The spot where we would be starting out was no exception.
 Its parking area and gated roads seemed to beg for intrusion.

 It wasn’t all that long ago that May 15th would have been the final day of the season.
 Though a month into turkey season, the winter's unusually deep snows had just released its grip within the past week or so.
-The warmer weather into the latter parts of the general turkey season has all but the most intrepid turkey seekers moving on to the next stages of recreation.
+The warmer weather into the latter parts of the general turkey season has all but the most intrepid turkey seekers moving on to other forms of recreation.
 That was our thinking, anyway.
 The tom gobbling in the distance was a sign that we may be on to something.

 The tom wasn't fired-up by any means but its very occasional call for attention pulled us steadily onward.
 There was one thing a bit odd about those calls, however.
 The sporadic calls seemed to vary a great deal in their amplitude - same direction but sometimes louder and, sometimes, not as loud.
 The region is scenically canyonous country, breaking deep into the Snake and Salmon River drainages.
 It would be quite reasonable for a turkey to wander about on the ridges where the sound could be distorted by canyon walls and forested glens.